FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_singles/1974-ma-hes-making-eyes-at-me-new-zealand.md

 ---
 layout: discography
 title: Ma!
 (He's Making Eyes At Me) &#124; New Zealand Release
 maintitle: Ma!
-(He's Making Eyes At Me)
+(He's Making Eyes At Me), New Zealand Release
 subtitle: Lena Zavaroni's debut single
 description: Ma!
 (He's Making Eyes At Me) is the debut single released by Lena Zavaroni.
 post_description: Ma!
 (He's Making Eyes At Me) is the debut single released by Lena Zavaroni.